chrisrelyea/ALF/README.md

 # ALF
-ALF (All-Purpose Lo-fi Funhouse) is a VST3/AU plugin that gives the user the tools they need to experiment with classic lo-fi audio effects.
+ALF (All-Purpose Lo-fi Facilitator) is a VST3/AU plugin that gives the user the tools they need to experiment with classic lo-fi audio effects.

 Created by Chris Relyea, 2024.
 Made with JUCE.